 Our gym was a place of social interaction where everyone knew one another’s names and we were always happy they came to the gym.
 Our gym was a ‘home away from home‘ for all the family of members.
 Just the way I envisioned it to be, the way gyms used to be.

 This blog is about one particular member.
 Her name was Margaret.
+She was an amazing woman.

 She had been frequenting the gym 3 times per week for about 8 years.
 Rain, hail, dust storm, heat-wave.
 You name it.
 No extreme weather pattern stopped her from walking the 2km walk from her home to the gym.
 And Back.
 She does so with so much enthusiasm.
-I don’t think I have every heard her whinge in the time I knew her.
+I don’t think I have ever heard her whinge in the time I knew her.

 What’s special about her is that she is accompanied by her friend – Desarae.
 You see wherever Margaret goes, her friend is by her side.
 Her friend knew each corner of the gym now and each machine.
 Her friend never utters a word but observes her very intently.
 Her friend watches and observes Margaret’s every move and never lets her out of her sight.
 Her friend even knows the order in which Margaret has to move from one machine to the other when she is executing one of her daily ‘work-outs’ specially tailored to her goals and needs.